MeghanaUllas20/bank-customer-churn-prediction/README.md

 * Customers with lower balances are more likely to churn
 * Customers with fewer products have higher churn rates
-* Geography plays a role in churn behavior
+* Geography impacts churn behavior
 * Older customers tend to be more loyal

 ---